bump-sh/cli/README.md

 ### `bump diff [FILE]`

-_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump#api-diff-on-pull-requests) diff command._
+_If you want to receive automatic `bump diff` results on your Github Pull Requests you might be interested in [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump#api-diff-on-pull-requests) diff command._

 #### Public API diffs